-Deviates from Standard Does Not Meet

-(Seven IIS) Non-Conformant Fault: The IIS (Ten IIS) Does Not Throw a Fault: The IIS properly

-throws a fault as required by the standard, but catches an authentication failure, but returns the

-the fault thrown by the IIS does not conform to authentication failure where only HL7 responses

-the fault defined by the CDC WSDL. are supposed to be returned rather than

-throwing a SOAP fault dedicated to
+Deviates from Standard Does Not Meet (Twelve IIS) Non-Conformant Fault: The IIS (Nine IIS) Does Not Throwa Fault: The IIS throws a fault as required by the standard, but properly catches an authentication failure, but the fault thrown by the IIS does not conform to returns the authentication failure where only HL7 the fault defined by the CDC WSDL. responses are supposed to be returned rather than throwing a SOAP fault dedicated to authentication failures.

-authentication failures.

-(One IIS) Changed Target Namespace: The CDC

-WSDL defines the Target Namespace as

-"urn:cdc:iisb:2011".
-This defines a unique

-identifier of sorts.
-Sending systems expecting to

-exchange information via the CDC WSDL would

-expect and likely be structured to send the CDC

-WSDL defined Target Namespace.
-One

-implementer redefined the Target Namespace

-but otherwise did a good job implementing the

-CDC WSDL.
-Unfortunately, sending systems

-would not be able to communicate with this IIS

-HL7 interfaces without meeting their expected

-and required Target Namespace value.